-12" LP of Unconditional Loop, in high gloss die-cut cover with explanatory booklet.
+12" LP of Unconditional Loop, in high gloss die-cut cover with insert of words and glossary.

 Cover by Simon Strong.
 Photo by Rosie Adams.

 Includes unlimited streaming of Unconditional Loop

 via the free Bandcamp app, plus high-quality download in MP3, FLAC and more.

 You own this

 Side one, track one.
 1977.
 Frequent strong coarse language.

 Two thousand thugs came to class.
 1977 was a pain in the arse.
 There was just three of us would wear the tie and I swore I’d be the last to die.

 That bloody thing was a liability.
 Several times it damn near killed me.
 You could get it wrapped round a lathe or they could hold you with it while they spat in your face.